Children laughing and playing, older folks walking down the street, some new homes, new schools and green areas — this is Baxter/Madison.

 In the first semester of your junior year you’ll have had a wide variety of experiences in the neighborhoods.
 You’ll each spend a day working with a nurse in the holistic health clinic located in the enlarged/remodeled Baxter Community Center.
 You'll partner up with another student and teach two health-related topics (nutrition, exercise etc.) to students in Martin Luther King Jr. Leadership Academy.

 As a student, you are able to spend part of a day shadowing a school nurse to see what their role is in caring for the children of the neighborhood and assisting the nurse as appropriate.

 You will also meet with a resident in a neighborhood senior housing facility.
 In addition to getting to know the person, they complete an extensive health assessment, and from that an area of need for health teaching is completed with the resident.

-- 47% have at least one person with hypertension
+- 48% have at least one person in the household with hypertension

-- 16% have at least one person with asthma
+- 33% have at least one person in the household with asthma

-- 24% have at least one person with arthritis
+- 27% have at least one person in the household with depression

 This has been a very beneficial partnership for both the neighborhood and the nursing students.
 You will be provided with a variety of valuable learning experiences while responding to needs of and serving a diverse, vulnerable population, Jesus' own precious children - young and old alike.